 The colour black doesn't feature in my wardrobe much, especially not in the form of footwear.
 My maximalist mindset always pushes me to buy colour.
 Get the blue metallic heels, invest in a bright orange sock boot, wear those tiger print flatforms.
 You get the idea.

-the black boots that you grab and pull on every time you leave the house from September through 'till March.
+So here's a not-so-shocking confession - I don't own a pair of black boots.
+You know, the black boots that you grab and pull on every time you leave the house from September through 'till March.
 As soon as the Autumn leaves fall, you get them from the depths of your wardrobe and proudly hoist them onto your feet, welcoming them back into your life as if you're reuniting with an old friend.
 And boy, has your old friend seen some shit.
 They've been through rain, snow, sleet, mud, but they soldier on, year after year.

 It's a partnership I've never invested in because I've never believed in it.
 But now, I GET IT.
 Why it's taken me so long to come round to the idea I don't know.
 But what I do know, is that I'm currently scrolling through the internet like a bloodhound, sniffing out my new go-to pair of black ankle boots.